 Some tourists come to blow off steam and party till they can’t see straight, while locals just want to enjoy their coffee in peace without the scent of sunbaked vomit and urine.
 Clearly these objectives are misaligned.

-Like many countries, Croatia has its share of bad tourists, but this summer is extra.
-Not only are people escaping their daily lives, they are also making up for 2020 and wholly disregarding restrictions and the social contract.
+Like many countries, Croatia has its share of bad tourists, but last summer was extra – and there are already signs that the summer of 2022 will be similar.
+Not only are people escaping their daily lives, they are also making up for time lost during the pandemic and wholly disregarding restrictions and the social contract.

 It’s like the Ultra Music Week that JUST.
 WON’T. END.